EdgeWorks-Games-Archive/SquareCubed--Deprecated-/ReadMe.md

 Build Requirements
 ------------------
-- C++11 Compatible Compiler
+- C++11 Compatible Compiler (Visual Studio 2013 or later)
+- CMake 2.8.3

 Dependencies
 ------------
 You can download a package of precompiled dependencies for VC++ 2013 [here](https://dl.dropboxusercontent.com/u/69844866/Dependencies.zip).
 This package does not include CoherentUI and RakNet which must be manually licensed and downloaded.
 RakNet has an online automated form for requesting a indie license.
 CoherentUI has an online evaluation request form.
 - GLFW
 - GLEW
 - DevIL